Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Methodology

 With the collected Docker Compose files, a rater analyzes the files for what they consider to be \qq{interesting} observations and \qq{important} observations. \qq{Interesting} observations catch the attention of the rater and may appear infrequently while \qq{important} observations emerge from the repeated analysis of files from noticing common characteristics among the different files.
 Interesting observations within the files are \textit{noticed} and \textit{collected}.
 Any important observations are also \textit{noticed} and \textit{collected} separately with a label.

 \citet{seidel1998qualitative} says that labels of important observations can be \textit{thought} about and abstracted into \qq{in vivo codes} which are observations directly from the data or \qq{constructed codes} where observations are created by the annotator.
 From these codes a combination of \textit{objectivist} and \textit{heuristic} codes can emerge. \textit{Objectivist} codes occur when observations require some sort of interpretation as opposed to \textit{heuristic} codes which are rote observations.
-Codes can also be a mixture of \textit{objectivist} and \textit{heuristic} codes.~\cite{seidel1998qualitative}
+Codes can also be a mixture of \textit{objectivist} and \textit{heuristic} codes~\citep{seidel1998qualitative}.

-From the codes and interesting thoughts, discoveries of \qq{categories} and \qq{patterns} can emerge by \textit{thinking} about relations, similarities, and dissimilarities among the codes in relation to the the interesting thoughts.
+From the codes and interesting thoughts, discoveries of \qq{categories} and \qq{patterns} can emerge by \textit{thinking} about relations, similarities, and dissimilarities among the codes in relation to the interesting thoughts.
 This process is iterative and repeated until the annotator deems the categories and patterns satisfactory.

 We can define our open coding process in different levels of detail.
 We examine each Docker Compose file as part of our ad hoc process on three different levels: (1) what and how services are defined, (2) how the services holistically interact when orchestrated together, and (3) how the files function within a repository context.
-Due to the nature of Docker Compose files, where services are defined within files and may be connected, while Docker Compose files may also work together, we selected these three levels as sources of information.
 From the coding, we have several codes that emerge and are used to derive patterns as described in \Cref{pattern-selection}.

-For each of the three levels, there are guiding questions that emerge for our open coding such as: \begin{enumerate} \item \textbf{Service} - How are the services defined and what are the services? \item \textbf{Orchestration} - How are the services similar and different among each other and how do they interact with each other? \item \textbf{Repository} - How does Docker Compose work among the repository with other files and folders? \end{enumerate}
+For each of the three levels, there are guiding questions that emerge for our open coding such as: \begin{enumerate} \item \textbf{Service} - How are the services defined and what are the services? \item \textbf{Orchestration} - How are the services similar and different among each other and how do they interact with each other? \item \textbf{Repository} - How does Docker Compose work in the repository with files and folders? \end{enumerate}

 The codes from these guiding questions help to develop the patterns that we present in this paper.
-From \projectcount{} Github projects, we obtain 527 Docker Compose-like files for open coding resulting in 80 codes with: 40 codes at the service level, 35 codes at a orchestration level, and 5 codes at a repository level.
+From 218 GitHub projects, we obtain 527 Docker Compose-like files for open coding resulting in 80 codes with: 40 codes at the service level, 35 codes at an orchestration level, and 5 codes at a repository level.